wso2-extensions/identity-tools-cli/docs/cli-mode.md

 ```
 > **Note:** The CLI tool uses management rest apis of the IS to export and import resources.
 In order to perform these API requests, the client ID and client secret of a management application is required.
 > 1. [Create an application](https://is.docs.wso2.com/en/6.1.0/guides/applications/register-sp) with **Management Application** enabled in the target IS.
-> 2. Configure Oauth inbound authentication configuration with a dummy callback URL and use the client ID and client secret for the above configurations.
+> 2. Update Oauth inbound authentication configuration with a dummy callback URL and use the client ID and client secret for the above configurations.

-> **Note:** Provide the required tenant domain from which the resources should be exported or imported into.
-If the tenant domain is not provided, the tool will use the super tenant domain (carbon.super) by default.
+> **Note:** Provide the required tenant domain from which the resources should be exported or imported.
+If the tenant domain is not provided, the tool uses the super tenant domain (carbon.super) by default.

-In order to load these configurations from the ```serverConfig.json``` file, the ```--config``` flag should be used when running the exportAll/importAll commands, specifying the path to the environment specific config folder which contains the ```serverConfig.json``` file.
+In order to load these configurations from the ```serverConfig.json``` file, the ```--config``` flag should be used when running the exportAll/importAll commands specifying the path to the environment-specific config folder that contains the ```serverConfig.json``` file.

 Example:
 ```
 iamctl exportAll -c <path to the configs folder>/dev
 ```
-The tool will perform the required action by selecting the target environment based on the path provided to the ```--config``` flag.
+The tool performs the required action by selecting the target environment based on the path provided in the ```--config``` flag.
-#### Loading Server Configurations from Environment Variables
+#### Load server configurations from environment variables
 The server configurations can be provided through environment variables as well.
-If the ```--config``` flag is not used when running the exportAll/importAll commands, the tool will look for the server configurations in the following environment variables.
+If the ```--config``` flag is not used when running the exportAll/importAll commands, the tool looks for the server configurations in the following environment variables.
 * SERVER_URL
 * CLIENT_ID
 * CLIENT_SECRET